ICRAR/ProFit/README.md

 You can start R simply by typing "R" in your terminal.
 I would advocate running it from R-Studio though (a much nicer IDE experience for most people).

-Within R you can get the v1.1.0 pre-built binary from CRAN by running (note as of 20/02/2018 it is not on CRAN it might reappear at a future date though- basically CRAN removed support for some of the packages we use):
+Within R you can get the v1.1.0 pre-built binary from CRAN by running (note as of 20/02/2018 it is not on CRAN.
+It might reappear at a future date though- basically CRAN removed support for some of the packages we use):

 ```R
 install.packages('ProFit')